yassine-turki/ada-template-website/README.md

 Okay there's no strong correlation, except that movies with very young or very old actors tend to make very slightly more money.

+So until now I figured that actresses play in smaller budget films, are younger than actors, are much much fewer than actors, and that there are no promising trend.
+Now I wonder whether we can see how women are portrayed in the film industry.

 ## How are women represented ?

-Okay, so the proportions of women in the movie industry could definitely be better… But now let’s see the types of roles I could have as an actress.
+Now let’s see the types of roles I could have as an actress.
 How will people describe my roles?
 What type of actions will my characters perform?
 To find this out I need to have a way to differentiate female characters from men characters in movies.
 Let me look at the distribution of proportions of female characters in movies.

 <figure id="sta">
     <img src="figs/gender_prop_hist.png" alt="Gender proportion histogram" style="width:700px; height:auto; display:block; margin:0 auto;">